midzer/beerbase/content/breweries/orkney-brewery/dark-island.md

 srm: 0
 upc: 0
 ---
 Dark Island is an iconic beer: a standard-bearer for traditional Scottish ales.
-In cask, this beer has twice won CAMRAâ€™s Champion Beer of Scotland.
+In cask, this beer has twice won CAMRA’s Champion Beer of Scotland.
 On the nose, this dark beer offers bitter chocolate, figs, toffee and hints of fruit.

 On the palate, this resolves into beautiful, silky-smooth, coffee-and-chocolate flavours, followed by figs, dates and dried fruits, with a very appealing, lingering aftertaste of fruits and hop bitterness.